Republic of Singapore Navy: Fleet

+Maritime Security Command

 The Maritime Security Task Force (MSTF) is a SAF-level standing task force formed after the restructuring of Coastal Command.
 Its role is to ensure Singapore's maritime security and act as a co-ordinating agency for all national maritime agencies to allow for the seamless execution of maritime security operations.

+MSTF consists of two groups and an Information Fusion Centre: